 Article commissioned by Hickman Design, Author – J Hyde

-When it comes to printmaking, there are various options to use depending on what you want to print and more importantly, what you want to print onto.
-Depending on the method of printmaking you choose, you’ll need a specific type of printmaking press (screen printing is not included in this article), which is what we’ll be looking at today.
+When it comes to printmaking, there are various options to use depending on what you want to print and more importantly, what type of material you want to print onto.
+Depending on the printmaking technique you choose, you’ll need a specific type of printmaking press (screen printing is not included in this article), which is what we’ll be looking at in this article.
 But first, let’s take a closer look at the printmaking press itself.